Temples in Bali

 Do you often see a beautiful Balinese temple because the view is above ground level and shows the beautiful Balinese sky and clouds?
 That is Pura Lempuyang Luhur.

 In fact, in this world there are 6 temples built for Lord Sang Hyang Widi Wasa.
 One of them is Lempuyang Temple.
-This temple was built at 1,175 meters above sea level and is the highest and oldest temple in Bali.
+This temple was built at 1,175 meters above sea level and is the highest and oldest temple that you must visit during your trip to Bali.

 By visiting Pura Lempuyang, you can witness the beauty of nature like no other.
 In addition, you can also feel close to the Creator because of the solemn and sublime nature of this temple.
 Here there is a tall gate that looks flanking Mount Agung.
 Tourists often use as a photo object in this place.